lifepillar/vim-mucomplete/Readme.md

 5. spelling completion, if `'spell'` is on and `'spelllang'` is set;

 in this order (this is called a *completion chain*).
 At the first successful attempt, the pop-up menu shows the results.
 When the pop-up menu is visible, you may cycle back and forth through the completion chain and try different completion methods by pressing `<c-h>` and `<c-j>`, respectively.
+In other words, `<c-h>` and `<c-j>` mean: “cancel the current menu and try completing the text I originally typed in a different way”.
 See below for an example.

 MUcomplete is fully customizable.
 See `:help mucomplete.txt` for detailed documentation.